-6.0 Training and Exercise Schedule and Plan
+7.0 Training and Exercise Schedule and Plan

-Primary Agency: Governor's Office Support Agencies: IDPH and IEMA
+Primary Agency: Governor's office Support Agencies: IDPH and IEMA

-To develop a strategy for preparing state and local workforce through training and exercises to deal with a pandemic.
-Test the operational efficiency of the training through exercises and drills to assure that staff are aware of their role in the event of a pandemic.
+To develop a strategy for preparing state and local workforce, through training and exercises, to deal with a pandemic.
+Test the operational efficiency of the training through exercises and drills to assure staff are aware of their role in the event of a pandemic.

-- All exercises will be designed and conducted in compliance with state exercise standards, as defined by the Illinois Terrorism Task Force. - Local health departments are funded to prepare and respond to all hazards events including a pandemic in local communities. - Training and exercise requirements are outlined in annual preparedness grants to local health departments. - All public information is coordinated by the Governor's Office of Communications - All agencies and staff will be NIMS compliant as required by Executive Order - Staff need to be trained and exercises conducted in advance so staff are aware of the NIMS and ICS structure and roles
+- All exercises will be designed and conducted in compliance with state exercise standards, as defined by the Illinois Terrorism Task Force. - Local health departments are funded to prepare and respond to all hazardous events including a pandemic in local communities. - Training and exercise requirements are outlined in annual preparedness grants to local health departments. - All public information is coordinated by the Office of the Governor's communications staff. - All agencies and staff will be NIMS compliant, as required by executive order. - Staff need to be trained and exercises conducted in advance so staff are aware of the NIMS and ICS structure and roles.

-An exercise is a focused practice activity that places participants in a situation simulating an emergency, disaster, or other event that is catastrophic in nature, and requires them to function in the capacity that would be expected of them should such an event actually occur.
+An exercise is a focused practice activity that places participants in a situation simulating an emergency, disaster or other event that is catastrophic in nature, and requires them to function in the capacity that would be expected of them should such an event actually occur.
 As part of a comprehensive program, exercises are generally most effective when they build upon one another in a manner that helps participants identify and ultimately meet specific operational goals.
-The overarching aim is to develop and maintain competence in all pertinent emergency functions.
+The overarching aim is to develop and to maintain competence in all pertinent emergency functions.